LiboniX-2/Softgrow_tech/README.md

 ---

-### 1. Spam Message Detector
+### 4. AI Chatbot

-A machine learning project that classifies messages as spam or non-spam.
+A machine learning project that replies based on user responses.

 #### Features